DylanDr1/GameEngineBonus/README.md

 Diagram of observer pattern, code for DLL, ColorPicker, and Character Controller. - Michael Atteh - 100831528 50%

-Diagram of Timer, Code for timer,  Write-Up, and Reflection-Dylan Dos Ramos - 100873698 50%
+Diagram of Timer, Code for timer,  Write-Up, and Reflection, Level Primitives -Dylan Dos Ramos - 100873698 50%

 # Reason for extra time